 You are more likely to stick with a treatment that fits into your life.
 If you have trouble applying topical medications as regularly as you’re supposed to or don’t like taking lots of pills, share that information with your doctor.
 Part of getting the best health care for you is developing a plan that fits your unique needs.

-Affording medications for psoriasis can be a barrier to treatment adherence.
+The costs of medications for psoriasis can be a barrier to treatment adherence.
 The following options can help you access treatments for a lower price.

-A prescription assistance program, also called a patient assistance program or a PAP, is a program run by a drug manufacturer that allows uninsured or underinsured people to access a treatment for a reduced cost or for free.
+A prescription assistance program, also called a patient assistance program or a PAP, is a program run by a drug manufacturer that allows uninsured or underinsured people to access treatment for a reduced cost or for free.
 Individual programs may have different criteria for who qualifies, including household income.
 You can ask your doctor if the manufacturer of your medication offers a PAP.

 You can also look into organizations like Simplefill or NeedyMeds that help individuals access PAPs.
 Your state may also offer prescription drug support.